Phil Bennett (American football): Coaching career

 Bennett graduated from Texas A&M University with a degree in education in 1978, and was a second-team All-Southwest Conference defensive end as a senior in 1977.
 He began his coaching career at A&M in 1979 as a part-time defensive ends coach.
 Since then, he has also held coaching positions at Texas Christian University (1982, 1997), Iowa State University (1983–1986), Purdue University (1987–1990), Louisiana State University (1991–1994), a second stint at Texas A&M (1995–1996), the University of Oklahoma (1998), and Kansas State University (1999–2001).

 During his first season at Kansas State, in 1999, he was nominated for National Assistant Coach of the Year.
 During his years as an assistant coach he has coached many stand out players and future NFL players, including Mark Simoneau Monty Beisel, Jerametrius Butler, Dyshod Carter, Lamar Chapman, Jarrod Cooper, Mario Fatafehi, Darren Howard, Ben Leber, Jon McGraw, Terry Pierce and Terence Newman.

 On October 28, 2007, SMU athletic director Steve Orsini fired Bennett.
 Orsini notified Bennett that he would be dismissed after the Mustangs' last game on November 24, 2007 against the University of Memphis.

 University of Pittsburgh head coach Dave Wannstedt named Bennett his defensive coordinator on February 4, 2008.
 After Wannstedt's resignation in December 2010, he announced on January 3, 2011 that he was declining to coach in the BBVA Compass Bowl.
 Bennett was promoted to interim head coach of the team and lead the Panthers to a 27–10 victory over Kentucky.

 On January 7, 2011, it was announced that Phil Bennett would join the Baylor Bears as defensive coordinator, replacing Brian Norwood who accepted the position of associate head coach for Baylor.

 On May 26, 2016, it was announced that Baylor was firing Art Briles as head coach.
 Bennett was a candidate to serve as interim head coach, but that position ultimately went to Jim Grobe.

 On January 21, 2021, Bennett was named defensive coordinator and safeties coach for the North Texas Mean Green football team.

-Personal
+Personal life

 On August 11, 1999, Bennett's 41-year-old wife, Nancy, was killed by lightning while she was jogging near their home in Manhattan, Kansas.
 The story of the Bennetts' relationship and the subsequent death of Nancy was the subject of a 1999 feature article in Sports Illustrated, as well as College Gameday on December 6, 2014.

 Bennett has a son, Sam, who is currently a Linebacker coach at Incarnate Word.
 He also has a daughter, Maddie, who followed in her mother's footsteps and became a nurse.
 Bennett married a long time friend Julie White Bennett in 2005 and has two stepdaughters; Katie and Megan.